diem/dip/lips/lip-8.md

 ### FundPullPreApprovalObject

 The structure in this object can be a full pre-approval or just the fields of an existing pre-approval object that need to be changed.
 Some fields are immutable after they are defined once (see below).
 Others can be updated multiple times.
 Updating immutable fields with different values results in a command error, but it is acceptable to re-send the same value.
+It should be noted that initial creation of the FundPullPreApprovalObject can be created or updated by the VASP on either side (buyer or seller).

 | Field         | Type  | Required?     | Description   |
 |-------        |------ |-----------    |-------------  |